Hey, I'm Gydion!

 One evening, (approx. 7 pm), I clicked on an ad, and that set me on a new quest.

-I learned marketing 'tricks' and a few weeks later I got 'lucky' generating leads for a couple powerful people and they liked it.
+I learned marketing 'tricks' and a few weeks later I got 'lucky' working for a couple of UK based IT companies.

-With big deals coming down pipeline, this people gave me sort of free rein to apply marketing tactics with real-world budgets—LinkedIn lead gen, Google Ads, Facebook Ads, automation tools, and other toys.
+With big deals coming down pipeline, this people gave me almost free rein to apply marketing tactics with real-world budgets—LinkedIn lead gen, Google Ads, Facebook Ads, automation tools, and other toys.

 1. If I work with IT companies, I’ll always be just the “marketing guy,” and they won’t listen to my big vision stuff.
 Fair enough—I don’t come from computer science.
 But I do know something about the language learning industry.